learn-co-curriculum/phase-0-macos-env-introduction/README.md

 # Introduction to MacOS Environment Setup

-In this module, we will walk through the process of setting up your macOS local development environment.
+In this module, we will walk through the process of setting up your MacOS local development environment.

 > **Note:** If you are not using a Mac computer for this course, skip the